incognito187/CST-Training/README.md

 As a course coordinator,
 I want regular updates on enrollment numbers so that I can manage class sizes and resources.

+* Contact-based workflows:

+These workflows automate actions based on your contacts' behavior, allowing you to personalize communications.
+For example, you can send automated follow-ups to contacts who haven't opened an email in 30 days, enroll new subscribers in onboarding email sequences, and add contacts to segments based on their preferences.

+* Deal-based workflows:

+Trigger actions like Slack notifications or follow-up tasks when deal properties are updated.
+This provides real-time visibility into deal milestones and changes, ensuring timely follow-up.

+* Company-based workflows:

+Automate actions based on company records, such as sending annual review requests or triggering specific communications based on company size or industry.

+* Ticket-based workflows:

+Help customer service teams manage issues seamlessly by updating priority, assignment, and status as issues move from open to closed.

+* Quote-based workflows:

+Trigger notifications at specific milestones, like 5 days before the expiration date, and automate sending discount approvals to ensure proper oversight of pricing.

+* Third-party app workflows:

+Tools like Luru can extend beyond the native capabilities of HubSpot to create multi-step workflows that integrate with other applications.